Hanzallah/MIPS-Sorting-Statistics/README.md

 # MIPS-Sorting-Statistics
-Performin different sorting and statistical operations on Arrays using the MIPS Assembly Langauge.
+Performin different sorting and statistical operations on Arrays using the MIPS Assembly Language.